peak27/ML-Clustering-Python-R-/README.md

 # Clustering (w/ Python & R)
 This repository contains the Clustering algorithms in R and Python (Hierarchical Clustering &amp; K-Means Clustering).
 Implemented to analyze the similar group of customers from the Mall Customer Data.

-# Regressions (w/ Python & R)
-This repository consists of multiple clustering techniques such as Hierarchical Clustering and K-Means clustering that helps us identify the nature of data points wirh similar feature.

 # **Project name:** Clustering (w/ Python & R)

 ## Description